ubernostrum/django-registration/docs/quickstart.rst

 Required templates
 ~~~~~~~~~~~~~~~~~~

-In the default setup, you will need to create several templates
+Tou will also need to create several templates required by
-required by ``django-registration``, and possibly additional templates
+``django-registration``, and possibly additional templates required by
-required by views in ``django.contrib.auth``.
-The templates required
+views in ``django.contrib.auth``.
+The templates required by
-by ``django-registration`` are as follows; note that, with the
+``django-registration`` are as follows; note that, with the exception
-exception of the templates used for account activation emails, all of
+of the templates used for account activation emails, all of these are
-these are rendered using a ``RequestContext`` and so will also receive
+rendered using a ``RequestContext`` and so will also receive any
-any additional variables provided by `context processors
+additional variables provided by `context processors
 <https://docs.djangoproject.com/en/1.8/ref/templates/api/#id1>`_.

 **registration/registration_form.html**